jamonholmgren/textbox.page/README.md

 I'd love it if you would contribute!
 Keep it to one file (index.html) and no dependencies.

+## Deployment

+Just run `now --target production`.
+You'll have to have access to my Now.sh instance, of course.

 Made with :love: by [Jamon Holmgren](https://twitter.com/jamonholmgren)